muratk5n/thirdwave/en/README.md

-Walmart, Target stocks were hit especially bad maybe bcz if during high inflation era value, 'substance' will matter more, and WMT, TGT would be safe-havens for that kind of buy, then they missed their earnings.
+Walmart, Target stocks were hit especially bad maybe bcz if during high inflation era value, 'substance' will matter more, and WMT, TGT would be safe-havens for that kind of buy, when they missed their earnings, value seekers were shocked.
 Nosedive.

 ---